blubberbo/web-dev-freelancing-resources/contract-templates/it-consulting-contract.md

 - You'll own all of the work product we produce specifically to fulfill the responsibilities listed in the Scope of Services in this contract.
 - You'll own all platform/service engagements or agreements that we establish and manage for the purposes of the services under this contract.
+- You’ll own any website we design for you.
+We will export a copy of the entire site as well as any applicable license keys and provide that to you when the website launches.
+You should keep them somewhere safe as we’re not required to keep a copy.
+- You own all intellectual property rights of text, images, site specifications, and data you provided unless someone else owns them.
+- We’ll own any intellectual property rights we’ve developed prior to, or developed separately from this project and not paid for by you.
-- We will own everything we produce or work on (on our equipment) that is not directly related to us providing you services under this contract.
+- We'll own everything we produce or work on (on our equipment) that is not directly related to us providing you services under this contract.

 ## Dispute Resolution